hamikm/pass_the_parcel/README.md

 2. The player who is holding the present when the music stops gets to unwrap the outermost layer of wrapping paper.
 The player leaves the game and becomes a spectator after unwrapping.
-3. There may or may not be a present in his layer.
+3. There may or may not be a present in a given layer.
 4. If the parcel is between players, break the tie with a quick game of rock paper scissors.
 5. If more than one layer is unwrapped, the player forfeits any presents to the next